Getting Started

 We can do it in two ways: explicitly writing the feature retrieval code or using the features_extraction decorator.
 Below, we will show both methods.

-In the predict function, we create an instance of the OnlineFeatureStore.
+In the predict function, we create an instance of the OnlineClient.

-After that, we create a ModelSchema with the feature set and the required feature values.
+We then create the ModelSchema with the feature set and the required feature values.

 We create a data frame containing the user identifiers and pass it to the feature store.
 As a response, we get a Pandas DataFrame having the requested features.